Yorkshire school named best small independent school in the country as headteacher praises staff

 “There isn’t a hierarchy and we really do work as a team.
 The interaction of one of my catering supervisors with a girl at lunchtime is equally as enriching and part of the small school ethos as the interaction with the head of maths and more so in a small school than anywhere else.”

-When looking to the future, St Margaret’s headteacher is hoping to maintain its personalised tutoring method as well as provide opportunities for girls with parents who can’t afford the fees such as bursaries.
+When looking to the future, Queen Margaret’s headteacher is hoping to maintain its personalised tutoring method as well as provide opportunities for girls with parents who can’t afford the fees such as bursaries.

 “Education is in really challenging times; when I think about the education sector, I don’t just think about the independent sector, I also think about the challenges that my colleagues from the state sector have,” Ms Baillie said.